rokath/trice/docs/TriceV1.0Specification.md

 ####  5.1.3. <a name='Method'></a>Method

 - li is renamed into oli, which stays untouched and is used only in cases when identical f are found.
-- A new empty li is created and used for duplicate detection.
+- A new empty li is created and used for duplicate detection too.
 - Walk the src and create a source tree map STM with
   - key=`Trice+LI` and
   - value=**ID**.